M3-Learning-Courses/homework-2-pyscaffold-at3564/difficulties.md

+### For some reason I wasn't able to commit changes directly to main so I just changed the main branch to branch_1
-### I can't seem to upload the output of "tox -e docs" to github but here is the output of "readme.html"
+### I also can't seem to upload the output of "tox -e docs" to github but here is the output of "readme.html"

     <!DOCTYPE html>
     <html class="writer-html5" lang="en" >